Looking for a delicious way to prepare your halibut? This Creamy Halibut Chowder is simple, delicious, warming, and requires only one pot to make.

 We want to sear the halibut, so it has a nice texture, but we don’t want to overcook it.
 The solution to this in a one pot meal?
 Sear the halibut in butter first and then remove it and set it aside to add back in later.

-This also ensures that all the flavor left in the pan will be included in your chowder!
+This also ensures that all the flavors left in the pan will be included in your chowder!

 Get a large pot or Dutch oven hot over medium heat and add the butter.
 Once the butter is melted, tilt the pot to ensure the butter is in an even layer on the bottom of the pan.

-Then, add the prepped onions and stir to coat in the melted butter.
-Still over medium heat, sauté for about 5-7 minutes, until the onions are translucent.
+Add the prepped onions to the pot and stir to coat in the melted butter.
+Still over medium heat, sauté for about 5-7 minutes, until the onions are tender.

 Then, still over medium heat, add the vegetable broth, remaining salt and pepper, and nutmeg to the pot with the cooked onions.